Package-free cashew milk!

-I much prefer the homemade versions as you can make them as creamy (or as watery if that’s your style) as you want!
-I’m a creamy milk fan, so I tend to make mine with less water.
-But if you prefer a thinner milk consistency, when we get to the recipe section, just add more water than I specify.
+I much prefer the homemade versions to store-bought, as you can make them as creamy as you like.
+I’m a creamy milk fan, so I make my plant milks with less water, but, if you prefer a thinner consistency, simply add more water.

-Before we get started in learning how to make this super delicious cashew milk – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes and tips I share!
+Before we get started in learning how to make this super creamy cashew milk – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 - Pinch sea salt